 Crude oil prices fell again

-December WTI (West Texas Intermediate) crude oil futures fell for the third day by 2.0% and closed at $44.29 per barrel on Friday, November 6, 2015.
-Prices fell due to the appreciating US dollar and weak demand data from China.
-ETFs like the United States Oil ETF (USO) and the ProShares Ultra DJ-UBS Crude Oil ETF (UCO) followed US crude oil prices in Friday’s trade.
-These ETFs fell by 1.7% and 2.7%, respectively, at the close of trade on November 6, 2015.
+WTI (West Texas Intermediate) crude oil futures contracts for December delivery fell slightly by 0.37% and settled $40.39 per barrel on November 20, 2015.
+Prices were volatile for the second day due to short covering and expiry.
+ETFs like the United States Oil ETF (USO) and the ProShares Ultra DJ-UBS Crude Oil ETF (UCO) also moved in the direction of US WTI crude oil prices.
+These ETFs fell by 0.23% and 0.73%, respectively, on Friday, November 20, 2015.

 In this series, we’ll look at crude oil prices and fundamentals.
 For an in-depth fundamental look at oil and gas and related companies, sectors, and drivers, visit Market Realist’s Energy and Power page.